shellnumismatics/zkBTC-Security/README.md

 **note:** The minimum depth of tx is 9, and the minimum depth of cp is 72

-These circuits includes 2 groups external circuits:
+These circuits includes 2 groups of external circuits:

-* `BlockBulkCircuit`, prove hat when the depth is 9-24 or 72.
+* `BlockBulkCircuit`, for proofs where the depth is 9-24 or 72.
-* `RecursiveBulksCircuit`,  prove that when the depth is > 24.
-RecursiveBulksCircuit is based on the BlockBulkCircuit proof with a depth of 24 or 72, and then absorbs a depth of 1-9, 18, 36, or 72, repeatedly recursing on itself.
+* `RecursiveBulksCircuit`,  for proofs where the depth is > 24.
+RecursiveBulksCircuit is based on the BlockBulkCircuit proof with a depth of 24 or 72, and then absorbs a depth of 1-9, 18, 36, or 72, recursively repeating on itself.

 ![depths](docs/depths.drawio.svg)